-The licensee will also have to notify other affected parties of the incident.
-Depending on the nature of the incident, there may also be a need to contact other regulatory authorities such as the Environment Protection Agency or Local Council.
-The appropriate contact details for these other parties should be established during the development of the Management Plans.
+The licensee may also have to notify other affected parties of the incident.
+Depending on the nature of the incident, there may also be a need to contact other regulatory authorities such as the Environment Protection Authority or Local Council.
+The appropriate contact details for these other parties should be established during the development of the management plans.